kblomqvist/gitinstall-phpunit/README.md

 The installation happens locally, so there's no need for root access.
 If you follow the instructions below, then `~/local/phpunit` will be your installation directory.
-If you like to install different version, edit fetch.php.

 ### Step 1.
 Decide the installation directory